Update Invoice for Order Adjustments

 How it works

-When an order is adjusted, the system must keep the invoice, refund transaction, and bank reconciliation aligned.
+When an order is adjusted, the app must keep the invoice, refund transaction, and bank reconciliation aligned.

 • If funds are returned to the customer, a credit note is created and applied to the original invoice.
-This is required because a cash movement occurred — the credit note lets the system record the refund payment against the invoice so the invoice balance, refund transaction, and bank reconciliation all match.
+This is required because a cash movement occurred — the credit note lets the app record the refund payment against the invoice, so the invoice balance, refund transaction, and bank reconciliation all match.

-• If no funds are returned (for example, an exchange or an internal adjustment), the system can either:
+• If no funds are returned (for example, an exchange or an internal adjustment), the app can either:

 • create a credit note (traditional audit-trail approach), or